 - Failure to warn (all the Enfamil’s label says is not to microwave the formula)

 - Intentional misrepresentation

 - Breach of warranty

-- Wrongful death lawsuits (if the baby passed away)5
+- Wrongful death lawsuits (if the baby passed away)

-Note that parents are also bringing medical malpractice lawsuits against health care providers and hospitals where NICU (neonatal intensive care unit) nurses fed the babies Enfamil.
+Note that some parents are also filing medical malpractice lawsuits against health care providers and hospitals where NICU (neonatal intensive care unit) nurses gave the babies Enfamil.

 5. How big will the settlements be?

-Litigation on infant formula lawsuits has just started, but plaintiffs’ lawyers are seeking the largest settlements possible to cover such compensatory damages as:
+Plaintiffs’ lawyers in the 2022 infant formula lawsuits are seeking the largest settlements possible to cover these compensatory damages:

 - medical expenses